A strong back

 9 Tilting legs on stomach to locate your center

-This lesson makes a hoop of the arms overhead, and the legs with the soles of the feet together.
+This lesson makes a hoop of the arms overhead, and of the legs with the soles of the feet together.
 Then, you move in many ways on the back and front to activate the big muscles of the trunk.
 The whole back feels powerful and light at the same time.

-A useful if you have a tense back.
+Useful if you have a tense back.
 It activates large muscles in the trunk from the get-go.
 Any restrictions you thought you had can shift a lot in this lesson!
 Even though we’re using big muscles, the idea is to engage them with appropriate work instead of effort.

 For similar lessons, see: